Java, Groovy, Clojure

 Lambda and stream features are the first serious effort to support functional programming idioms.
 The approach is well-designed and powerful enough to handle all algorithms manipulating sequences and collections.

 Functions and expressions are still not handled as first-class citizens.
 The current improvements in the switch expression acknowledge the cliff.
-These improvements also slowly empower us to write a more functional code.
+These improvements also slowly empower us to write more functional code.

 Groovy